to Rutgers restricted resources linked from RefWorks.

 RefWorks 3 offers a variety of new and improved features such as easy one-click importing, automatic recognition of uploaded documents, and document sharing, highlighting, and annotation.
-For more information, see New RefWorks Feature Comparison.
+For more information, see Frequently Asked Questions About the New RefWorks.

 Will RefWorks 3 replace the legacy RefWorks?

-Yes, the legacy RefWorks platform will be retired in September 2017.
+Eventually.
+The legacy RefWorks platform is scheduled to be retired in January 2018.
 Legacy RefWorks users should plan to upgrade to the new platform before then.